-When it is strawberries season and the fruits are in abundance, I always look forward to making sweet treats with them.
+When it is strawberries season and the fresh berries are in abundance, I always look forward to making sweet treats with them.
 These strawberry rolls are one such treat.

 These soft and fluffy rolls are filled with homemade strawberry filling and topped with a cinnamon flavored cream cheese glaze for amazingly delicious strawberry cinnamon rolls.

 The cinnamon roll dough recipe was adapted from my easy yeast rolls recipe.
 It requires kneading and two stages of proofing.
 I halved the recipe so that I could bake a single batch of 9 rolls.
 And I filled the rolls with a layer of butter and my homemade strawberry filling.
 I’ve made the filling in advance so assembling the rolls was pretty easy.

 The cinnamon in these strawberry rolls is in the glaze.
 So all in all, the combination of soft and fluffy baked rolls with the sweet strawberry filling and deliciously creamy cinnamon flavored cream cheese topping is absolutely wonderful!
 You should try these…

 - Like this recipe?
 Here are my other posts you might want to check out